adityaroyar/adityaroyar.github.io/_posts/2021-07-01-email-analysis.md

   6. Thread - Gmail provides a thread ID to associate groups of messages in the same manner as in the Gmail web interface [^1]

 ## Steps prior to analysis
-1. Data cleaning -
+  1. Consisted of removing `NaN`
-  1.1 Consisted of removing `NaN`
+  2. Conversion of dataframe objects to a more suitable data format
-  1.2 Conversion of dataframe objects to a more suitable data format 1.3 Extraction of email ids from the `from` field using regular expressions 1.4 Dropping unneccessary columns
+  3. Extraction of email ids from the `from` field using regular expressions
-2. Refactoring timezones -
+  4. Dropping unneccessary columns
-  2.1 Done using `pytz` and `pandas`
+  5. Refactoring timezones using `pytz` and `pandas`

 ## Analysis